-If your family is used to dropping by storytime at the library (or even if they're not), we've outlined a few easy steps to help you keep reading, singing, playing and talking every day.
+If your class or family is used to dropping by storytime at the library (or even if they're not), we've outlined a few easy steps to help you keep reading, singing, playing and talking every day.

 ⏰ Step One:

 Young children respond to and are comforted by routine.
 Set aside one or two times a day, the same time every day (or close to it), to share a storytime.

 Select naturally calm times of the day in a child‘s routine, such as upon waking up in the morning, before or after a nap, while sharing a meal, or before bedtime.
 Selecting the same time every day will give children the comfort and familiarity of routine.

 Storytime should last about 30 minutes and consist of three to four books alternating with fingerplays, songs, and stretches.

 Try to start and end with a book.
 Share picture books, Mother Goose rhymes or poetry, or for elementary children, read a chapter of a children’s novel each day.

 Find 43 great traditional songs and fingerplays in the playlist below.

 Your young children may wander off while you are reading.
 That’s OK.
 Don’t stop reading.
 They are still hearing the words and your voice.